In this tutorial, we are going to guide you with a simple example of setting up a Persistent Volume (PV) on your OVHcloud Managed Kubernetes Service.

 When you are done with a volume, you can delete the PVC, to liberate the resource.
 At that instant you have an unbounded PV object on your cluster, and its fate depends on the reclaim policy you have chosen in your PVC.

-There are 2 possible reclaim policies:
+There are two possible reclaim policies:

 -